m-bartlett/pangram-programs/CONTRIBUTING.md

 Notice I said "ideal" above, as this is a tall order to implement in some languages.
 The rule of thumb is, if you make a reasonable effort and represent the decent majority of a language's features then it will suffice&mdash;this is intended to be more fun than it is rigorous :)

->**Note**: it is perfectly valid if your pangram program itself is generated programmtically, just please include the generator code and an invokation of it in the validation executabutable explained below.
+>**Note**: it is perfectly valid if your pangram program itself is generated programmatically, just please include the generator code and an invocation of it in the validation executable explained below.

 ## Pangram Module Directory Structure